-NOTE: If credit is awarded for this category, the point total would increase to 28 but the reduction in land assessed value for the portion enrolled would remain at 80%.
-An approved forest stewardship plan provides flexibility to allow forestry activities to occur in the participating open space area.
+NOTE: If credit is awarded for the forest stewardship land category, the point total would increase to 28 and the reduction in land assessed value for the portion enrolled would remain at 80%.
+An approved forest stewardship plan may provide flexibility to allow forestry activities to occur in the participating open space area.